-Overall, the highly effective and reliable data-driven based pipeline for the plant growth dynamics assessment and prediction was proposed and evaluated.
+Overall, it was proposed and evaluated the highly effective and reliable datadriven based pipeline for the plant growth dynamics assessment and prediction using the common sensors such as 2D digital cameras.
 The actual deployment showed the high industrial potential of the implementation of the proposed data-driven approaches for plant growth dynamics assessment and prediction.